sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 **Do not upload more than 10-40 LSIF dumps to Sourcegraph instance or you risk harming other parts of Sourcegraph.
 We are working to validate its performance at scale and eliminate this concern.**

+## Cross-repository code intelligence

+Cross-repository code intelligence will only be powered by LSIF when **both** repositories have LSIF data.
+If only one has LSIF data, Sourcegraph will fall back to default fuzzy code intelligence.

 ## More about LSIF

 To learn more, check out our lightning talk about LSIF from GopherCon 2019 or the [introductory blog post](https://about.sourcegraph.com/blog/code-intelligence-with-lsif):